JesseMadison/jobflex/README.md

     | How it works     | About us | Terms & conditions |
     | Blog     | Careers      |   Contact us |
     | New users FAQ | Community guidelines     |    Privacy policy|

+    ### Development
+    Want to contribute?
+Great!

+    To fix a bug or enhance an existing module, follow these steps:

+    - Fork the repo
+    - Create a new branch (git checkout -b improve-feature)
+    - Make the appropriate changes in the files
+    - Add changes to reflect the changes made
+    - Commit your changes (git commit -am 'Improve feature')
+    - Push to the branch (git push origin improve-feature)
+    - Create a Pull Request

+    ### Bug / Feature Request
+    If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/JesseMadison/jobflex/issues?q=is%3Aopen+is%3Aissue) by including your search query and the expected result.

+    If you'd like to request a new function, feel free to do so by opening an [issue](https://github.com/JesseMadison/jobflex/issues) Please include sample queries and their corresponding results.